Always Remember Us This Way: Live performances and cover versions

 In 2022, Gaga performed "Always Remember Us This Way" at The Chromatica Ball stadium tour while playing on the piano, which was set inside a sculpture of thorns.
 The performance was called "beautiful" and "gorgeus" by Lauren O'Neill from i and The Guardians Michael Cragg, respectively.
 While reviewing the concert, Bob Gendron of the Chicago Tribune opined that the "balladic renditions of 'Always Remember Us This Way' and 'The Edge of Glory' exposed another facet of Gaga: that of a gospel singer in hiding".
 During the tour's stop at East Rutherford, New Jersey, Gaga dedicated "Always Remember Us This Way" to friend/frequent collaborator Tony Bennett, and also interjected a reminder to be "kind to those dealing with mental health" toward the end of the song.
 In Houston's Minute Maid Park, she dedicated the song to her Houston-born friend Sonja Durham, who died years earlier due to cancer.

 Gaga performed "Always Remember Us This Way" on January 30, 2025, at Intuit Dome in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.
 She amended the song's opening line to, "That California sky burnin' in your eyes."
-The same year, the track was included in a number of promotional shows in Singapore, and it was later added to select concerts on The Mayhem Ball tour (2025–2026).
+The same year, the track was included in a number of promotional shows in Singapore, as well as select concerts at The Mayhem Ball tour (2025–2026).

+Welsh actor and singer Luke Evans released his own rendition of "Always Remember Us This Way" on his debut album At Last (2019).
+The same year, Canadian singer-songwriter Lauren Spencer Smith covered the song, which caught Steve Harvey's attention who invited her to his talk show.
+Smith later released her version as a standalone single.
+In November 2025, American singer Kelly Clarkson sang "Always Remember Us This Way" during the "Kellyoke" segment of The Kelly Clarkson Show.